xcoderzach/LiveDocument/docs/api.md

 Document Hook Methods
 ---------------------

-  These methods registers a handler to be called before or after some action is performed on a document.
+  These methods register a handler to be called before or after some action is performed on a document.

 In each of these methods, `fn` takes two arguments:

   * `instance` - The instance of the document

-  * `done` - A function to call when your handler is finished.
+  * `done` - A function to be called when your handler is finished.
 If anything is passed to done in a before filter, the document will not save and whatever was passed to done will be emitted as the first argument to the `"error"` event.